 Check out all the awesome Design Team Blogs below to enter:

-Would you like to win the “Newton’s Rainy Day Trio” or the “Daffodils” Stamp Set?
-We will choose ONE lucky winner for each stamp set!Here’s how to win: comment on the NND blog and Design Team blogs (see list below)!
+Would you like to win the “Tulips” or the “Newton’s Blooms” Stamp Set?
+We will choose ONE lucky winner for each stamp set!Here’s how to win: Comment on the NND blog and Design Team blogs (see list below)!
 The winner will be chosen at random from the collective reveal posts.
 Make sure to check out each of their blogs and comment for your chance to win.
 You will not know which blog has been chosen so the more you comment on the better your chances are of winning!
-You have until Thursday February 18th at 9pm EST to comment — winners will be announced on the blog post on Friday, February 19th.
+You have until Wednesday March 16th at 9pm ET to comment — winners will be announced on the blog post on Thursday March 17th.